 Follow the mitigation mechanisms of subclause 6.4.5 of ISO/IEC 24772-1 and subclause 6.4.2 of ISO/IEC 24772-2.

-If a specific compiler and target system implement a particular model of floating-point arithmetic, such as ISO/IEC 60559[3], then document any implementation-defined choices (e.g. rounding mode) made by that implementation.
+If a specific compiler and target system implement a particular model of floating-point arithmetic, such as ISO/IEC 60559[3], then document any implementation-defined choices (for example, rounding mode) made by that implementation.

 Verify and document that the SPARK Analyzer in use makes the same implementation-defined choices for verification as the target compiler and run-time system.

 Check the validity of floating-point values received from another programming language or as inputs using the ‘Valid attribute.
-In particular, Ada requires that ‘Valid returns False for bit patterns which represent NaN.
+In particular, Ada requires that ‘Valid returns False for bit patterns which represent NaN (Not a Number).

 6.5 Enumerator issues[CCB]